jonbmoore2500/brd_feedr_app/README.md

 The FeederContext provides an array containing all the Feeders, including those that the User has not reviewed.
 Much like UserContext it contains a number of functions relating to the Feeder array in order to streamline the assorted components that use the array.
 Notably, it handles the processes of sorting the Feeders based on certain inputs from the sort menu, finding and returning a feeder from its ID, adding new feeders to the array, and updating the related Reviews information whenever a User creates, updates, or deletes one of their reviews.

-The Context Provider wraps the App component in index.js, allowing App to access the global state and
+The Context Providers wrap the App component in index.js, allowing App to access the global state and render the assorted Routes upon successfully fetching both sets of data.

 ### Server